open-ephys/commutator-docs/source/user-guide/manual-control.rst

 - Quickly halting motor operation
 - Screwing or unscrewing the tether's SMA connector by turning the motor
-- Untwisting the tether due to drift in the sensor measurements
+- Untwisting the tether to correct the starting tether orientation or due to drift in the orientation information

 ..  important::
     Manual controls override any ongoing remote controls.
 In other